IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # 3. Factor monolithic application into microservices and test

 To factor the application into microservices, we add a python microservice to the picture.
 Instead of directly accessing the apis from Node app, the python program will serve as a proxy to query.
+This step tests the two microservices and associated dockerfiles which are created.

 First, install [Docker CLI](https://www.docker.com/community-edition#/download).